dailybaffle/morphology-themes/README.md

 - BOULDER -> SAND, passing through ERODE
 - HORSE to WATER but can't make them DRINK
 - BANNER to HULK
+- Phases of the moon
+- SNAP -> TOUCHDOWN (football play)
+- BIRDS and the BEES
+- Last names of US Presidents